 Start here: What makes a good set of in-ears?

 The charging cases are a standard affair, but Apple’s case features the proprietary Lightning input while the Echo Buds case uses the standard USB-C input.
-The AirPods Pro case supports wireless charging by default, but Amazon has a tiered set of options: the non-wireless case bundle costs $20 USD less than the wireless charging case bundle.
+The AirPods Pro case supports wireless charging by default and, with the advent of the AirPods (3rd generation), new AirPods Pro cases also support MagSafe wireless chargers.
+Amazon has a tiered set of options: the non-wireless case bundle costs $20 USD less than the wireless charging case bundle.
 While this may be a turnoff for some, the Echo Buds still ring up quite a bit cheaper than the AirPods Pro.

 As long as you download the Alexa app (available on all mobile OS), you can customize the tap controls.